mweel1/usa_high_level/grants/animal-agency/animal-population-management/index.md

 # Animal Population Management

-- License breeders using the [/United States-internet](/United States-internet/) would license breeders.
-- Have a request to breed by the breeder.
-- View inventory by breed types.
-- Sell Animals
+Animal population management would ensure there is not over population in markets and to approve breeders when they want to breed animals.

 ## License Breeders

 License breeders would be allowed to login to the animal agency where they would request to breed animals.
+This would include the parents, and the estimated count.

 ## Request to Bread